msayrac/patikaClone/README.md

 This is https://www.patika.dev/tr web page applicatin.

-Used Technologies
+Used Technologies : Java, Swing, PostgreSQL
-  Java
-  Swing
-  PostgreSQL